• HOME

 Tulips, daffodils, ranunculus

-→ soft, fresh, and romantic
+→ Soft, fresh, and romantic

 Summer Wedding Flowers

-Garden roses, delphinium, snapdragons, dahlias
+Garden roses, delphinium, snapdragons, dahlias, cosmos, Queen Anne’s lace

-→ lush, full, and abundant
+→ Lush, airy, and abundant

 Fall Wedding Flowers

-Dahlias, mums, grasses
+Dahlias, chrysanthemums, grasses

-→ textured, warm, and layered
+→ Textural, warm, and layered

-Set a Floral Budget
+Set a Floral Budget That Aligns With Your Vision

 A common question is: How much should I spend on wedding flowers?